team-dev-docs/devdocsprod-dev-docs/docs/internal docs/Install the Extension and Create your first Internal Docs.md

 ## Step 1: Go to VS Code Extensions

-In Your Vscode Editor find the Extensions icon in the left side of the page.
+In Your VS Code Editor find the Extensions icon in the left side of the page.
 ![](/img/install_the_vscode_extension/step_2.png)